github-pfeifer-syscon-de/GLscene/README.md

-To make this a bit more useful integrated a sound output capture, with fft-conversion....
+To make this a bit more useful integrated a sound output capture, with fft-conversion (but still this is more or less some experiment ...)

+- basic build instructions with genericImg
 - requires Pulseaudio
 - as the output levels may vary, use preferences to adjust display to taste
 - the conversion of fft-data may not be to everyones taste (linear is prefered at the moment)